 Light-O-Rama allows your computer to control your lights via a variety of hardware controllers.
 Primary among these are Light-O-Rama controllers.

 Each Light-O-Rama controller is assigned a unit ID.
 A unit ID is an identifier for the controller, and is two characters long, with each character being a digit (0-9) or a letter from A to F. For example, 37, 25, 4B, C8, and DA are all valid unit IDs.
 Some such combinations are reserved, though, and should not be used for as a unit ID.
 Specifically, 00, F1 through F9, and FA through FF are not valid unit IDs.

 Controllers will only react to lighting commands that are intended for their own unit ID; if two controllers on the same network have the same unit ID, both will react simultaneously to the same commands.
-However, a unit set up to use input triggers must have its own unique unit ID, not shared with any other unit.
+However, a unit set up to use input triggers must have its own unique unit ID, not shared with any other unit, and must not be on an LOR Enhanced network.
 Also, the Hardware Utility may react strangely with respect to a unit ID which has more than one unit - for example, detecting them as a single unit, or misdetecting them as some unknown controller type.